Table of contents

 - Are there new customer expectations I should set around the way we do shipping and logistics?

 Workforce: Here you should document a plan for rehiring, ending furloughs, or bringing remote workers back to a physical location.
-Conversely, if the way you’re changing your business model doesn’t require a physical location, you’ll need to develop a plan for employees to work remotely and understand how to start an online store and learn what is a contactless payment.
-When you create a plan around your workforce, take into consideration recommendations from the Australian Small Business and Family Enterprise Ombudsman, Safe Work Australia, and laws in your local state jurisdiction.
+Conversely, if the way you’re changing your business model doesn’t require a physical location, you’ll need to develop a plan for employees to work remotely.
+When you create a plan around your workforce, take into consideration recommendations from the CDC, OSHA compliance, and laws in your local jurisdiction.

 Some questions about workforce you can ask yourself to guide this process:

-- What equipment (e.g., masks, physical barriers, gloves, thermometers, COVIDSafe app, etc.) do I need to provide to safely reopen for business?
+- What equipment (e.g., masks, physical barriers, gloves, thermometers) do I need to provide to ensure my employees are safe?

-- What procedures and reopening guidelines (e.g., temperature taking, hand washing) will I have in place to make sure employees are safe?
+- What procedures and protocols (e.g., temperature taking, hand washing) will I have in place to make sure employees are safe?

 - What do my employees say they need to feel safe at work?